UMAprotocol/UMIPs/vBNTBNT as price identifiers.md

 Added to this, there will be no need to run liquidation bots since this price feed will be used for the the call options.

 This UMIP should be updated when the ability to create a price feed from Bancor pools is available.
-Currently, the USDBNT price feed does not point to the most liquid markets, which as it stands, are the Bancor pools.
-Once these feeds are available, the UMIP can be updated.